Cross-Class Feature Augmentation for Class Incremental Learning: Abstract

 \section{Abstract}

-We propose a novel class incremental learning approach by incorporating a feature augmentation technique motivated by adversarial attacks.
-We employ a classifier learned in the past to complement training examples rather than simply play a role as a teacher for knowledge distillation towards subsequent models.
-The proposed approach has a unique perspective to utilize the previous knowledge in class incremental learning since it augments features of arbitrary target classes using examples in other classes via adversarial attacks on a previously learned classifier.
-By allowing the cross-class feature augmentations, each class in the old tasks conveniently populates samples in the feature space, which alleviates the collapse of the decision boundaries caused by sample deficiency for the previous tasks, especially when the number of stored exemplars is small.
+We propose a novel class incremental learning approach, which incorporates a feature augmentation technique motivated by adversarial attacks.
+We employ a classifier learned in the past to complement training examples of previous tasks.
+The proposed approach has an unique perspective to utilize the previous knowledge in class incremental learning since it augments features of arbitrary target classes using examples in other classes via adversarial attacks on a previously learned classifier.
+By allowing the Cross-Class Feature Augmentations (CCFA), each class in the old tasks conveniently populates samples in the feature space, which alleviates the collapse of the decision boundaries caused by sample deficiency for the previous tasks, especially when the number of stored exemplars is small.
 This idea can be easily incorporated into existing class incremental learning algorithms without any architecture modification.
 Extensive experiments on the standard benchmarks show that our method consistently outperforms existing class incremental learning methods by significant margins in various scenarios, especially under an environment with an extremely limited memory budget.